 Papers of Arthur L. Littleworth

-California lawyer Arthur L. Littleworth (b.
-1923) served as Special Master on the Kansas v.
+California lawyer Arthur L. Littleworth (1923-2021) served as Special Master on the Kansas v.
 Colorado case from 1987 until its conclusion in 2009.
 Littleworth wrote five reports during the course of the case, and this collection documents the case in its entirety, through trial transcripts, exhibits, pleadings, and more.
 Due to the nature of the case, most aspects of the Arkansas River and some of its reservoirs and tributaries are covered, including streamflow, groundwater wells, and the Arkansas River Compact.

 Papers of Robert A. Longenbaugh